Skip to content

 Missing FHIR APIs

-Many software components do not provide a FHIR API, often because they are not healthcare-specific, such as ERP systems.
+Many software apps do not provide a FHIR API, often because they are not healthcare-specific, such as ERP systems.
 When this occurs, there are two possible solutions:

 1 Lobby for the inclusion of a FHIR API